dtim-upc/ODIN/README.md

 Before running the backend project, it is necessary to create your own profile which specifies the paths needed for the application.
 Properties files must be created under api/src/main/resources using the following name syntax: “application-<Profile name>.properties”.
 To enable a profile properties you need to modify the property  profiles.active: <Profile name> in the file application.properties in the same directory

 You will need also to generate or download the Nextia's libs and paste them into lib directory in ODIN/api.
+Or you can also download the Nextia's dependencies, configure them and generate their JARs using the task "uberJar" and finally, from ODIN project execute the task "importExternalJar" of the build.gradle file.

-Then, for running the project you can use the terminal command `gradle bootRun` to start the application or open the project in Intellij IDE and run the main class.
+Then, for running the project you can use the terminal command `gradle bootRun` to start the application or open the project in Intellij IDE and run the main class "OdinApplication.java".

 #### Useful links